 SCI Link Score Justification

 Oystercatcher 2 Likely to have an indirect impact of medium to long term duration with minor effects because of the additional availability of prey when seed mussel is moved from subtidal areas or low in the tidal frame to more accessi- ble locations higher in the tidal frame.

 Light-bellied Brent Goose 0

-Wigeon 0.
+Wigeon 0

-Pintail 0
+Pintail 0 No impact pathway identified

 Ringed Plover 0 No impact pathway identified.

 Bar-tailed Godwit 0

 Sanderling 0